AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 New Weapon Properties are explained on the next page.
 Some of the other weapon properties have been updated, which are explained in Appendix D.

-Weapon Masteries are new to OneDnD, which add additional features to weapons for some classes.
+Weapon Masteries are new to 2024 DnD, which add additional features to weapons for some classes.
 If you play a class with access to Weapon Masteries, each weapon has an associated mastery.
 All Weapon Masteries, including and adjusted Masteries and one new Mastery, can be found in Appendix D.

 }}